rivertolson/Casino-Game-Python/README.md

 the full game development.

-This initial project ends when I am satisfied with the game as it stands and I see that the project could then grow into two seperate ones.
-The threshold will be met when I feel that there is no need, or practial use, to add any more games or code that would not work in the discord bot.
-For example, if I wanted to add somthing like a dart board, which would need a GUI, I would not add that until I get to the game development project.
+This initial project ends when I am satisfied with the game as it stands and I see that the project could then grow into two separate ones.
+The threshold will be met when I feel that there is no need, or practical use, to add any more games or code that would not work in the discord bot.
+For example, if I wanted to add something like a dart board, which would need a GUI, I would not add that until I get to the game development project.

 ===== DISCORD BOT =====